Los Angeles Rams: NFL champions (1951)

 In the late 1950s and early 1960s, the Rams went from being the only major professional sports franchise in Southern California and Los Angeles to being one of five.
 The Los Angeles Dodgers moved from Brooklyn in 1958, the Los Angeles Chargers of the upstart AFL was established in 1960, the Los Angeles Lakers moved from Minneapolis in 1960, and the Los Angeles Angels were awarded to Gene Autry in 1961.
 In spite of this, the Rams continued to thrive in Southern California.
 In the first two years after the Dodgers moved to California, the Rams drew an average of 83,681 in 1958 and 74,069 in 1959.
 The Rams were so popular in Los Angeles that the upstart Chargers chose to move to San Diego rather than attempt to compete with the Rams.
 The Los Angeles Times put the Chargers plight as such: "Hilton [the Chargers owner at the time] quickly realized that taking on the Rams in L.A. was like beating his head against the wall."

-During this time, the Rams were not as successful on the field as they had been during their first decade.
-The team's combined record from 1957 to 1964 was 24–35–1, but the Rams continued to fill the cavernous Los Angeles Memorial Coliseum regularly.
+During this time, the team's combined record from 1957 to 1964 was 24–35–1, but the Rams continued to fill the cavernous Los Angeles Memorial Coliseum regularly.
 While the National Football League's average attendance ranged from the low 30,000s to the low 40,000s during this time, the Rams were drawing anywhere from 10,000 to 40,000 fans more than the league average.
-In 1957, the Rams set the all-time NFL attendance record that stood until 2006 and broke the 100,000 mark twice during the 1958 campaign.
+In 1957, the Rams set the all-time NFL attendance record that stood until 2006 and broke the 100,000 mark twice during the 1958 season.

-The 1960s were defined by the great defensive line of Rosey Grier, Merlin Olsen, Deacon Jones, and Lamar Lundy, dubbed the "Fearsome Foursome".
+The 1960s were defined by the defensive line of Rosey Grier, Merlin Olsen, Deacon Jones, and Lamar Lundy, dubbed the "Fearsome Foursome".
 It was this group of players who restored the on-field luster of the franchise in 1967 when the Rams reached (but lost) the conference championship under head coach George Allen.
 That 1967 squad became the first NFL team to surpass one million spectators in a season, a feat the Rams repeated the following year.
 In each of those two years, the L.A.
 Rams drew roughly double the number of fans that could be accommodated by their current stadium for a full season.

 George Allen led the Rams from 1966 to 1970 and introduced many innovations, including the hiring of a young Dick Vermeil as one of the first special teams coaches.
-Though Allen would enjoy five straight winning seasons and win two divisional titles in his time with the Rams he never won a playoff game with the team, losing in 1967 to Green Bay 28–7 and in 1969 23–20 to Minnesota.
-Allen would leave after the 1970 season to take the head coaching job for the Washington Redskins.
+Though Allen enjoyed five straight winning seasons and won two divisional titles in his time with the Rams, he never won a playoff game with the team, losing in 1967 to Green Bay 28–7 and in 1969 23–20 to Minnesota.
+Allen left after the 1970 season to take the head coaching job for the Washington Redskins.